polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads.md

 [![6](/assets/images/PyStegMalz/6.png)](/assets/images/PyStegMalz/6.png){: .align-center}

 This command uses `-p windows/exec CMD="calc.exe"` to pop calc.exe, with the  `-e x86/shikata_ga_nai -i 5` to use 5 iterations of the `shikata_ga_nai` encoder.
 Shikata Ga Nai is an polymorphic XOR additive feedback encoder.
 You don't really know how it works, but you should always encode your shellcode with at least a couple iterations to ensure the blue-team will struggle when attempting to reverse engineer it!
-If you'd like to learn how the algorithm works and where it's used by many APT groups check [this](https://www.mandiant.com/resources/blog/shikata-ga-nai-encoder-still-going-strong) Mandiant article out!
+If you'd like to learn how the algorithm works and where it's used by many APT groups check [this](threadtps://www.mandiant.com/resources/blog/shikata-ga-nai-encoder-still-going-strong) Mandiant article out!

 #### Implementing encoding the shellcode.

 ##### shellcode.txt

-Let's copy the payload straight from msvenom and paste into our `shellcode.txt` file.
+Let's copy the payload straigthread from msvenom and paste into our `shellcode.txt` file.

 [![5](/assets/images/PyStegMalz/5.png)](/assets/images/PyStegMalz/5.png){: .align-center}